Goldfinger (Shirley Bassey song): Background

-One source of inspiration was the song "Mack the Knife", which director Guy Hamilton showed Barry, thinking it was a "gritty and rough" song that could be a good model for what the film required.
-Bricusse and Newley were not shown any film footage or script excerpts, but were advised of the fatal gilding suffered by the Jill Masterson character, played by Shirley Eaton.
+One source of inspiration was the song "Mack the Knife", which Goldfinger director Guy Hamilton showed composer John Barry, thinking it was a "gritty and rough" song that could be a good model for what the film required.
+Lyricists Leslie Bricusse and Anthony Newley were not shown any film footage or script excerpts, but were advised of the fatal gilding suffered by the Jill Masterson character, played by Shirley Eaton.
 Bricusse later recalled that once he and Newley hit upon utilizing "the Midas touch" in the lyric, the pattern of the song became evident and the lyrics were completed within a couple of days at most.

 The first recording of "Goldfinger" was made by Newley on 14 May 1964, with Barry as conductor, which produced two completed takes.
 Barry recalled that Newley gave a "very creepy" performance which he (Barry) considered "terrific".
 Newley's recording, however, was made purely as a demo for the film's makers.
 According to Barry, Newley "didn't want to sing it in the movie as they [Newley and Bricusse] thought the song was a bit weird".